Replenish supports residents of Oxfordshire to grow and cook nutritious food with zero waste!

 Why these two issues?

 We’re focusing on household food waste as it makes up almost 70% of all food waste in the UK and is a significant contributor to greenhouse gas emissions.
-If we could prevent food waste in the home, it would reduce greenhouse gas emissions as much as taking 1 in 4 cars off the road!
+Eliminating household food waste would reduce greenhouse gas emissions as much as taking a quarter of cars off the road!

 We’re also encouraging people to home compost as it’s the most environmentally friendly way of dealing with any food that does get wasted, and it’s of course a way to recycle ‘waste’ into a valuable resource: compost!